pratikaher88/pratikaher88.github.io/_pages/about.md

 Brief CV :

   September 2021– May 2023: Masters student at UC Berkeley, USA.
-  May 2022 - AUgust 2022: Applied Science intern at Amazon Science (Alexa Team).
+  May 2022 - August 2022: Applied Science intern at Amazon Science (Alexa Team).
   Jan 2021 - August 2021: Software Enginner at Tingtun AS, Norway.
   June 2018 - Dec 2020: Associate software engineer at JP Morgan Chase & Co.
   2014-2018: Bachelor in Information Technology at DJSCE, Mumbai.